hobbescodes/eidolon-kit/README.md

   - `@eidolonkit/tailwind`: a [Tailwind](https://tailwindcss.com/) preset
   - `@eidolonkit/tsconfig`: `tsconfig.json`s used throughout the monorepo
 - `@eidolonkit/contracts`: a [Foundry](https://book.getfoundry.sh/) project for smart contract development
-- `@eidolonkit/ui`: a component library for use in react based applications
+- `@eidolonkit/ui`: a component library for use in react based applications throughout the monorepo

 ### Utilities